GabeScott/standard-works-vault/General Conference/1992 April - “But the Labourers Are Few”.md

 Bishops and branch presidents, only one additional missionary couple called from your ward or branch would mean an increase of over eight thousand couples in our missionary force.
 Oh, how they’re needed!

 To you who will accept the call to go forth and serve, I can promise you that your good name will never be forgotten in this world or in the eternities to come.
-So again we issue the clarion call and pray that the Lord of the harvest will send forth laborers in increased numbers, for the field is white, all ready for a bounteous harvest.
-(See D&C 4:4.)
+So again we issue the clarion call and pray that the Lord of the harvest will send forth laborers in increased numbers, for the field is white, all ready for a bounteous harvest (see [[D&C 4.4|D&C 4:4]]).

 That this is His work in which we are engaged is my solemn witness to you in the name of our Lord and Savior, Jesus Christ, amen.